cerner/ccl-testing/ccl-maven-plugin/doc/BUILDISSUES.md

 Test Failures
 ===
-Try [`-DdeprecatedFlag=W`][configuration].
+Try [`-DdeprecatedFlag=W`](CONFIGURATIONOPTIONS.md#deprecatedFlag).
 CCL's messaging for deprecated constructs does not always explain the problem is deprecation.
 This should only be done temporarily as it prevents the identification of undeclared variables.
 Here are some known examples
 - %CCL-E-414 and %CCL-E-415: Non-boolean predicate could return truncation in where clause requiring ccl893 or higher.
   - most likely MAXREC or ASSIGN was used in a where clause without adding '> 0' or '= #'.
 - %CCL-E-393: updt column missing from update command.
   - When updating a record, the updt_dt_tm column must be be updated.

-[prompt patterns]:./CONFIGURATIONOPTIONS.md#os-prompt-pattern
+[prompt patterns]:./CONFIGURATIONOPTIONS.md#osPromptPattern
 [expectation timeout]:./CONFIGURATIONOPTIONS.md#expectationTimeout
-[configuration]:CONFIGURATIONOPTIONS.md#ccl-log-file
 [expect4j]:https://github.com/cverges/expect4j